IntelexTechnologies/api-docs/source/includes/_api-reference.md

 }
 ```

-### Get secured client id and client secret
+### Get endpoint, secured client id and client secret

 Login to the V6 application.
 Navigate to System Administration, User Administration, and then Navigate to API Access.
-Select the secured API from the API Access page; the client id and client secret will be displayed on the details page.
+Select the secured API from the API Access page; the endpoint, client id and client secret will be displayed on the details page.
 Use these to obtain an access token via API end point.

 ### Generate secured access token